Here's the best way to fish MRGO Long Rocks when speckled trout are running thick during their spring transition.

-This spot is nothing new and, that it turns on in May, isn't a secret either.
+This spot is nothing new and, that it turns on in spring, isn't a secret either.

-But what is new is how I've fished the area this past week, bringing in limits of fish, tagging some more, then leaving them biting.
+But what is new (or at least unique) is how I fish MRGO Long Rocks, bringing in limits of speckled trout and leaving them biting.

-Before I can jump into that, let's go over the "conventional" way of fishing the MRGO Long Rocks in the spring.
+Before jumping into that, let's go over the "traditional" way most anglers fish MRGO Long Rocks.

 Typically, boats anchor along the length of the rocks, about a casting distance away, and try their luck by chunking live shrimp under a cork.

-While this can work, it isn't the most effective way to put limits of trout in the boat.
+While this does work, it is not the most effective way to put limits of trout in the boat.

-There is no doubt in my mind they'd love to eat shrimp.
+There is no doubt in my mind trout would love to eat shrimp.

 I've taken an approach based on power fishing: using a trolling motor and artificial lures to cover a lot of shoreline.

-Here are two combos I've used to catch over 300 trout between four trips.
+Here are two combos used to fish MRGO Long Rocks:

 Watch this video to see how we worked the rocks.